icon-project/t-bears/docs/tbears_tutorial.md

 Clear all SCORE deployed on local tbears service

 optional arguments:
-  -h, --help  show this help message and exit json
+  -h, --help  show this help message and exit
 ```

 **options**